SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 * **Business logic**, such as shipping cost calculators
 * **Wrappers** for external APIs such as email broadcasting, social networks or payment gateways
-* **Service Classes** for coordinating complex activities between multiple Models
+* **Service classes** for coordinating complex interactions between multiple Models
-* **Utility Classes**, such as loggers or libraries for encryption and date manipulation
+* **Utility classes**, such as loggers or libraries for encryption and date manipulation
-* **Complex configuration**, such as a class to add standard audit fields to Models.
+* **Object configurators**, such as a class to add standard audit fields to Models.

 Controllers can be thought of as similar to the Traits feature introduced in PHP 5.4, where bundles of methods can be embedded within multiple classes.

-And with Agile Toolkit's [Runtime Object Tree](/TODO) easy to ensure that Controller functionality is accessible wherever it's needed without any need for static methods.
+And with Agile Toolkit's [Runtime Object Tree](/TODO) it's easy to ensure that Controller functionality is accessible wherever it's needed without any need for static methods.

 ## A Fresh Approach To Addons

+A critical aspect of an MVC architecture is the ability to plug in additional View and Model components.

-Agile Toolkit also takes a different approach to building pluggable Views and Models aimed, as always, at improving Composability and Extendability.
+Here too Agile Toolkit takes a fresh approach aimed, as always, at improving Composability and Extensibility.

-With the mainstream PHP frameworks the recent emphasis has been decoupling functionality into standalone [PSR-compliant](https://github.com/php-fig/fig-standards/tree/master/accepted) libraries.
+With mainstream PHP frameworks the recent emphasis has been decoupling functionality into standalone [PSR-compliant](https://github.com/php-fig/fig-standards/tree/master/accepted) libraries.

 By contrast, Agile Toolkit Addon Models and Views are highly coupled to the Toolkit.
 So your View Addons, for example, can automatically access all the built-in Composability, AJAX and styling features of the Toolkit Core.